Toluene Toxicity

 Prolonged exposure to toluene by inhalation is associated with CNS, heart, liver, kidney, and lung toxicity.
 Other sequelae include muscle weakness, nasal ulcerations, recurrent epistaxis, chronic rhinitis, neuropsychiatric abnormalities, GI symptoms, and peripheral neuropathies (see Pathophysiology).

 In the 1960s, a total of 110 cases of sudden death from solvent abuse were reported in the United States.
 In a review of death records in Virginia from 1987-1996, 39 deaths related to solvent abuse were identified.
-Males accounted for 95% of cases with the majority (70%) of deaths occurring at age 22 or younger.
-[13] One death was reported to be an occupational exposure.
+Males accounted for 95% of cases, with the majority (70%) of deaths occurring at age 22 or younger.
+[11] One death was reported to be an occupational exposure.
 In Texas, a 10-year review of death certificates identified 144 people in whom inhalants were a contributing factor.
-The majority were male (92%), white (81%), with a mean age of 25.6 years.
-[14]
+The majority were male (92%) and White (81%), with a mean age of 25.6 years.
+[12]

 In 1988, in the United Kingdom, 133 deaths were reported in people aged 11-76 years and from varying social backgrounds; 72% of these deaths occurred in adolescents, and 90% of deaths occurred in males.
 [13]

-In Singapore, from 1983-1991, 33 people were found to have toluene in their blood postmortem; 22 were known glue sniffers; 11 were suspected of solvent abuse; 6.1% of deaths were from acute toluene poisoning; and 87.9% were associated with falling, drowning, or jumping, which suggests a correlation between the intoxicating effect of toluene and the high incidence of traumatic death of its users.
-[10]
+In Singapore, from 1983-1991, 33 people were found to have toluene in their blood postmortem; 22 were known glue sniffers, and 11 were suspected of solvent abuse.
+It was determined that 6.1% of deaths were from acute toluene poisoning, and 87.9% were associated with falling, drowning, or jumping, suggesting a correlation between the intoxicating effect of toluene and the high incidence of traumatic death of its users.
+[14]

 From 1983-1991, four deaths attributed to occupational exposures were reported in Singapore.
-[10] In a 20-year retrospective review of autopsy cases in Australia, 0.2% were attributed to inhalant use, with the majority (92%) being male.
+[14] In a 20-year retrospective review of autopsy cases in South Australia, 0.2% were attributed to inhalant exposure, with the majority (92%) being male.
 [15]

 Race-, Sex-, and Age-related Demographics